 For Meik Georg Gessner, Head of Plant Construction – EPC at GP JOULE, this was nothing new: “It’s all possible based on sound coordination between the various subcontractors,” says Gessner.
 “We chose regional partners wherever we could, but of course our past experience of the quality produced by those subcontractors we commissioned was also a deciding factor.”
 The project team certainly achieved impressive results, and Gessner is extremely satisfied with the finished plant: “The Ganzlin solar park makes full use of the space available,” he says.

-In order to turn the pit into a construction site for the Ganzlin Solar Park, Clenergy moved 1.1 million cubic metres of earth and thus levelled the area.
-In addition to the enormous substructure, the 165,000 solar cells and the transformer stations, the pioneering solar project includes a 25 km long medium-voltage line to the transformer station.
+In order to turn the pit into a construction site for Ganzlin Solar Park, Clenergy moved 1.1 million cubic metres of soil to level the area.
+In addition to this enormous substructure, the 165,000 solar cells installed and the substations required, the future-oriented solar project also includes a 25-kilometre medium-voltage line to the transformer station.

-“With GP JOULE we have a top team that delivers A 1 quality.
-The team has its focus on safety and reliably ensures compliance with the construction schedule – a truly professional cooperation in every respect."
+“With GP JOULE we have a top team that delivers A1 quality.
+They are focused on safety and reliably ensure compliance with the construction schedule – a truly professional collaboration in every way.”

 Daniel Ruoss, Vice President of the Clenergy Group and Managing Director of Clenergy Global Projects Germany.